 \section{A generalization of the previous section}

-In this part of our work, the results of the previous section are generalized and the fact between the working conditions which leads to an essential change is that all maps $\Psi$ considered below transform $J_{1}$-positive matrices in $J_{2}$-positive matrices, where $J_{1}\neq J_{2}$ are both fundamental symmetries of $M_{n}(\mathbb{C})$.
+In this part of our work, results of the previous section are generalized.
+Moreover, the fact between the working conditions, which leads to an essential change, is that all maps $\Psi$ considered below transform $J_{1}$-positive matrices into $J_{2}$-positive matrices, where $J_{2}\neq \pm J_{1}$ are both fundamental symmetries of $M_{n}(\mathbb{C})$.
 Next, we generally keep the same notation of the previous section.